-Firstly, users were invited to choose one of two available designs then decorated them using coloured pens and stickers provided, when happy visitors used iPads to make their creation come to life.
-Once scanned with the app, they then chose an energy type and undertook a technical inspection (as the cars do in reality) and when passed took to to the track to see how far it would go.
+Users were invited to choose one of two available designs then decorated them using coloured pens and stickers we designed, when happy visitors used iPads to make their creation come to life.
+Once scanned with the app, they then chose an energy type and undertook a technical inspection (as the cars do in reality).
+Finally the cars were tested on a AR track to see how far it would go.

 Finally, users named their car by randomly choosing names from out generator.